 Access rights are held by the object_list attribute of “Association LN” or the access_rights_list of “Association SN” objects.
 The access_mode element of the access_rights determines the access kind and stipulates the cryptographic protection.
 It is an enum data type.

-In the case of “Association LN” version 3 and “Association SN” version 4 – see IEC 62056-6-2:IEC 62056-6-2:—, 5.3.4 and 5.3.3 – the enum value is interpreted as an unsigned8: The meaning of each bit is as shown in Table 25.
+In the case of “Association LN” version 3 and “Association SN” version 4 – see IEC 62056-6-2:2021, 4.4.4 and 4.4.3 – the enum value is interpreted as an unsigned8: The meaning of each bit is as shown in Table 25.

-For older versions, see their specification in IEC 62056-6-2:IEC 62056-6-2:—.
+For older versions, see their specification in IEC 62056-6-2:2021.